 The workshops below are by application only and require submission of a 10-page example of the applicant’s best unpublished work.
-We also offer a beginning writing workshop that is filled on a first-come, first-served basis and does not require manuscript submission.

 Peter Ho Davies